1-888-746-8388

 The Appeal of Antelope Canyon

 Antelope Canyon is a slot canyon located on Navajo land near Page, Arizona.
-The canyon is divided into two sections, known as Upper Antelope Canyon (The Crack) and Lower Antelope Canyon (The Corkscrew).
+The canyon is divided into two sections: Upper Antelope Canyon (The Crack) and Lower Antelope Canyon (The Corkscrew).

-The canyon's soaring sandstone walls, sculpted by years of wind and water erosion, create an otherworldly landscape that attracts photography enthusiasts, nature lovers, and adventure seekers from around the world.
-The main things people visit to see are the light beams that shine into the canyon at certain times of the day.
+Both sections feature towering sandstone walls sculpted by years of wind and water erosion, creating a surreal landscape that attracts photography enthusiasts, nature lovers, and adventure seekers from around the world.
+The main draw for many visitors is the stunning light beams that shine into the canyon at certain times of the day, creating a magical and otherworldly atmosphere.

 Crowds and Tourist Numbers